 Bias and Language

 ASHA Journals follow the Publication Manual of the APA (7th ed.) style on the use of person-first language, which states authors should be mindful of the importance of using language that is free of bias or the suggestion thereof.
-Per APA style, “It is unacceptable to use constructions that might imply prejudicial beliefs or perpetuate biased assumptions against persons on the basis of gender, sexual orientation, racial or ethnic identity, sexual orientation, socioeconomic status, or some combination of these or other personal factors (e.g., marital status, immigration status, religion)” (p.
+Per APA style, “It is unacceptable to use constructions that might imply prejudicial beliefs or perpetuate biased assumptions against persons on the basis of age, disability, gender, participation in research, racial or ethnic identity, sexual orientation, socioeconomic status, or some combination of these or other personal factors (e.g., marital status, immigration status, religion)” (p.
 131).
 The use of person-first (vs. disability-first) language is not only preferable; it is necessary.